ginobilinie/codeBook/unionSet/aaa_readme_unionSet.md

       A next question: how we determine the parent-child relationship, in other words, how we know they are in a same group?
 We can check 4 directions, if one point is neighouring to the current visited point, then we make a union operation

+3. numIslands2.cpp: once again, we can use union set with path compression to solve this problem:
+        find: O(log(m*n)), union: O(log(m*n)) for each operation When an operatino comes, we check the 4 possible directions, and use union-set to combine the groups.